grpc/proposal/L20-core-memory-usage-api.md

 ### Related Proposals:
 https://github.com/grpc/proposal/pull/54 is an explicit API that lets the user releases resources explicitly.
-This API helps to inform the garbage collector specifically about memory usage.
+The API in this proposal is different than #54 because this proposal helps to inform the garbage collector specifically about memory usage.
 It could help especially in e.g. the case in which there are many <i>live</i> channels consuming large amounts of memory, and we want to inform the GC about it.

 ## Proposal